Verdict-Search-App-Team/Verdict-Search-App-Backend/README.md

 2.

+Make an application.properties file in folder src/main/resources/emptysample.properties ("emptysample.properties" file can be used as template).

-Fill out application.properties file with JDBC data relevant to your database created in step 1.
+Fill out the application.properties with JDBC data relevant to your database created in step 1.

 3.